Malhavok/Spriter2Unity/README.md

 - making it more user-friendly

 What works:
-- i was able to export test character from Spriter Asset pack with it
+- was able to export test character from Spriter free Asset pack with it
-- i support a sample character (terrible! made it myself) as an example
+- a sample character (terrible! made it myself) as an example
+- pickups from Spriter essential art pack

 What doesn't work:
-- for some reason pickups ain't working... yet!
 - object-refs with some abs positions/pivots/scales etc - didn't see a reason so far to use them...

 Note: